Trump's Attorneys Dismiss Their Own Pending Motion to Disqualify DA, Block Indictment in Georgia

-Trump’s Attorneys Dismiss Their Own Pending Motion to Disqualify DA, Block Indictment in Georgia

-The court filing comes a few days after Fulton County Superior Court Judge Robert McBurney rejected Trump's legal team request to dismiss District Attorney Fani Willis

-Former President Donald Trump's attorneys have voluntarily dismissed a petition they filed to a Fulton County, Georgia court moving to disqualify District Attorney Fani Willis from his case and block any forthcoming indictments.
+Former President Donald Trump's attorneys have voluntarily dismissed a petition they filed to a Fulton County, Ga., court moving to disqualify District Attorney Fani Willis from the 2020 election case and block any forthcoming indictments.

 "Having reviewed the pleadings, the Court now finds that neither Trump nor Latham enjoys standing to mount a challenge – at this pre-indictment phase of the proceedings – to the continued investigation into and potential prosecution of possible criminal interference in the 2020 general election in Georgia," Judge McBurney wrote in a nine-page order.